Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-In addition, listed companies are subject to the listing rules of the Cayman Islands Stock Exchange (CSX) which require financial statements to be prepared in accordance with IFRS or US, UK, or Canadian GAAP.
+Listed entities are additionally subject to the listing rules of the Cayman Islands Stock Exchange (CSX), which require financial statements to be prepared in accordance with IFRS, U.S. GAAP, United Kingdom Generally Accepted Accounting Principles, or Canadian Generally Accepted Accounting Principles, as applicable under the listing rules.

 -